wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/05-Block-Editor-Hooks.md

 }
 ```

-Notice that you need to specify the `wp-hooks` dependency to make sure your block variation code only loads once the `@wordpress/hooks` package is available.
+Notice that you need to specify the `wp-hooks` dependency to make sure your block hooks code only loads once the `@wordpress/hooks` package is available.
 This is because you're going to use the `addFilter` function from the `@wordpress/hooks` package in the JavaScript file.

 Now, create a `block-hooks.js` file in the plugin directory and start with an IIFE (Immediately Invoked Function Expression) to prevent any variables from this code leaking into the global scope: